clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

     lables = [1, 0, 0, 1]

-where the network is expected to produce results for mutiple classes at the same time.
-This is interpreted as if each value of the lable represents a `binary_crossentropy` evaluation.
+where the network is expected to produce results for multiple classes at the same time.
+This is interpreted as if each value of the label represents a `binary_crossentropy` evaluation.

 Setting `from_logits=True` redirects you to using the [tensorflow.nn.softmax_cross_entropy_with_logits_v2](https://github.com/tensorflow/tensorflow/blob/e5bf8de410005de06a7ff5393fafdf832ef1d4ad/tensorflow/python/ops/nn_ops.py#L3108) function.
 This function has a few caveats to understand: